endless-sky/endless-sky-wiki/wiki/C++-Style-Guide.md

 ## Parentheses

 Do not put a space before or after the parentheses for functions and control statements.
 There is no consensus on this among programmers.
-But, the mathematical convention is to never put a space, i.e. you never write "sin (x)".
+But, the mathematical convention is to never put a space, i.e. you never write `sin (x)`.
 Much of our code is mathematical in nature, so it makes sense to follow that convention.
-As part of that convention, also don't put spaces inside the parentheses (like "sin( x )").
+As part of that convention, also don't put spaces inside the parentheses (like `sin( x )`).
 The only exceptions from this rule are macro calls in the unit tests:
 ```c++
 SCENARIO( "Creating an Account" , "[Account][Creation]" ) {
     GIVEN( "an account" ) {